-- A Liaison Committee on Medical Education/Committee on Accreditation on Canadian Medical Schools (LCME/CACMS) accredited school;
+- A Liaison Committee on Medical Education/Committee on Accreditation of Canadian Medical Schools (LCME/CACMS) accredited school;

 - A school of osteopathic medicine; or

-- An international medical school listed with the International Medical Education Directory (IMED) published by the Foundation for the Advancement of International Medical Education and Research (FAIMER).
-(Note: While it is anticipated that the World Directory of Medical Schools will replace the IMED in the future, the IMED currently remains the definitive source of acceptable international medical school programs).
+- An international medical school listed with the World Directory of Medical Schools published by the Foundation for the Advancement of International Medical Education and Research (FAIMER) and the World Federation for Medical Education (WFME).

 You must also be a Canadian citizen or hold a valid Canadian permanent resident card.

-If you are an international medical graduate who is attending or has graduated from a school listed with the IMED, or who is attending or has graduated from a school of osteopathic medicine and is planning to apply in a province in which osteopaths are considered part of the IMG stream,* you must also have:
+If you are an international medical graduate who is attending or has graduated from a school listed with the IMED, or who is attending or has graduated from a school of osteopathic medicine you must also have:

-To receive an MD equivalence in Québec (and to be able to apply to residency programs in Québec), IMG applicants must have been approved by the Bureau de coopération interuniversitaire (BCI) by fulfilling one of the following two requirements of the Collège des médecins du Québec (CMQ):
+To receive a MD equivalence in Québec (and to be able to apply to residency programs in Québec), IMG applicants must have been approved by the Bureau de coopération interuniversitaire (BCI) by fulfilling the following requirements of the Collège des médecins du Québec (CMQ):

 Please note that applicants to provinces other than Quebec are still required to have the NAC examination.